Kangaroo Island in Spring: Our team’s favourite ways to make the most of your holiday.

 After exploring the wild, retreat to absolute luxury.

-- For rolling farmland and wildlife, book at Stowaway Kangaroo Island, where you can watch the landscape change from your living room, bedroom, and even bathroom.
+• For rolling farmland and wildlife, book at Stowaway Kangaroo Island, a couples-only retreat where you can watch the landscape change from your living room, bedroom, and even your luxurious tub for two.

 7. Dine on seasonal cuisine in style.

-- Prefer to dine at your accommodation?
-Stop in at American River to pick up oysters fresh from the farm at their pristine best.
+• Prefer to dine at your accommodation?
+Stop in at American River at KI Oysters to pick up oysters fresh from the farm at their pristine best.
+They also stock a range of other fresh local & South Australian seafood.

 Ready to Plan Your Kangaroo Island Spring Getaway?
 Discover a quieter, wilder, and more beautiful side of Kangaroo Island.
 Book a wine experience with us, explore the island’s hidden gems, and immerse yourself in a winter holiday like no other.